jaimearanaz/AxaTest/README.md

 ## Use cases

 The use cases define the bussines or domain logic, those what is considered the core of our system and what defines our bussines intention.
-They obtain data from different sources, manipulate the data, apply its logic to it, and return it to the View Models.
+They obtain data from different sources, manipulate the data, apply its logic to it, and return it to the View Models or send it to a repository.

-Use cases are define in plain classes named `UseCases`.
+Use cases are defined in plain classes named `UseCases`.
 They define a method `execute()` that triggers the action they were defined for, clearly expressed in its own class name.
 They are defined as asynchronous methods, because bussines logic do not know anything about **where data is coming from** (network, data bases, device), and thus we don't know how long the execution is going to take.

-For this asynchronous nature we use the new Swift featre `async/await`.
+For this asynchronous nature we use the new Swift feature `async/await`.

-## Sources of data
+## Repositories

 The repositories are the sources of data used across the app.
 In this project are defined two main data sources:
 - `NetworkRepository` is the repository that fetchs the data from its original remote source.
 - `NonPersistentRepository` is the one used for temporary allocated data, that is, data that is only available during the life cycle of the app, or until it's intentionally invalidated.

-In the middle of those repositories, we have a cache manager called `CachedRepository` that retrieves data from network only once, and then stores it and retrieves it from non persistent state.
+In the middle of those repositories, we have a cache manager called `CachedRepository` that retrieves data from network only once, and then stores it and retrieves it from non persistent state in the folling requests.

 For networking operations the app uses the new Swift framework `Combine`.

 ## Dependency injections

-A basic tecnhique where every actor in the system receives during its initialization the other actors they need to perform its responsability, instead of create them by its own.
+This is a basic tecnhique where every actor receives during its initialization the other actors they need to perform its responsability, instead of create them by its own.
 Besides this, these elements **depend always on protocols or interfaces**, instead of a particular element.

 When a new View (usually a `UIViewController`) is going to be presented, it triggers the injection process through a method called `inject(withSegue:)`.
 The associated View Model and the needed use cases and respositories are instantiated and assignated to each other.
 This process is always managed by a class suffixed with `DI` (standing for "Dependecy Injection").